 - To be eligible for prizes, anglers must comply with all rules for Saltwater Angler Recognition Programs and the Saltwater Reel Big Fish Program.
 Prizes typically arrive 4 to 8 weeks after approval (not submittal).
 All prizes are awarded pending availability.
 FWC reserves the right deny any application for the Saltwater Reel Big Fish Program and to change recognition prizes at any time without notice.

-- Conducted in collaboration with the International Game Fish Association (IGFA), state all-tackle records for the harvest of the heaviest fishes caught in Florida waters are maintained for 77 marine species in both conventional tackle and fly fishing categories.
+- State all-tackle records for the heaviest fishes caught in Florida waters, or in federal waters extending directly outward of Florida state line boundaries, are maintained for 77 marine species in conventional tackle and fly-fishing categories.
+Catches must follow program rules and fishing regulations.

 77 Species Included in the Florida Saltwater Fishing Records Program